DotDashPay/heroku-buildpack-circleci/README.md

   [`CIRCLECI_ARTIFACT`](https://devcenter.heroku.com/articles/buildpack-api#bin-compile)
   - retrieves the CircleCI repo number from `CIRCLECI_REPO_NUM` from the [CircleCI artifacts API](https://circleci.com/docs/api#build-artifacts)
+  - You can alternatively set a `CUSTOM_ARTIFACT_URL` to fetch the artifact from a url (eg, an amazon s3 link)
 - retrieves the artifact from Circle
 - decompresses it